 Galaxycoin Difficulty Chart

-The Galaxycoin difficulty chart provides the current Galaxycoin difficulty (GLX diff) target as well as a historical data graph visualizing Galaxycoin mining difficulty chart values with GLX difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Galaxycoin difficulty chart plots the Galaxycoin difficulty target over time and the current Galaxycoin difficulty (GLX diff) target.
+Including a historical data graph visualizing GLX mining difficulty chart values with Galaxycoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Galaxycoin Difficulty Increase

-The Galaxycoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Galaxycoin difficulty graph.
+The Galaxycoin difficulty data levels are calculated using the daily difficulty average data points in the Galaxycoin difficulty graph.

 Galaxycoin Difficulty History for the Last 120 Days